Beliavsky/Fortran-code-on-GitHub/README.md

 [Lucifer](https://github.com/interkosmos/lucifer): Arthur Sorkin's variant of the Lucifer block cipher, a direct predecessor of DES, ported from FORTRAN IV to FORTRAN 77

+[MessageDigest-Fortran](https://github.com/LaplaceSoda/MessageDigest-Fortran): module for computing message digests like MD5, SHA256 and so on using the [OpenSSL](https://github.com/openssl/openssl) library, by LaplaceSoda

 [sodium](https://github.com/freevryheid/sodium): Fortran bindings by Andre Smit for [libsodium](https://github.com/jedisct1/libsodium), a C library for encryption, decryption, signatures, password hashing, etc.

 ## Databases